mdelia17/clique-tf-idf/README.md

 ## Usage

-To execute the pipeline, run:
+To run the pipeline, run:

-    python pipeline.py -f ifile [OPTIONAL -v -o ofile] python pipeline.py -f data/karate.edges -o data/output
+    python pipeline.py -f ifile [OPTIONAL -v -o ofile -k blocks] python pipeline.py -f data/karate.edges -o data/output

-the graph in ifile has to be represented by a set of edges (see karate.edges for example) with vertexes ids from 1 to n.
+The graph in ifile has to be represented by a set of edges (see karate.edges for example) with vertexes ids from 1 to n.
 If ofile is not given, the pipeline will print clustering labels in output.
+If k is invalid or not specified, the pipeline will find its best value.

 ## Citing